DevilXD/TwitchDropsMiner/README.md

 ### Usage:

-- Download and unzip [the lastest release](https://github.com/DevilXD/TwitchDropsMiner/releases) - it's recommended to keep it in the folder it comes in.
+- Download and unzip [the latest release](https://github.com/DevilXD/TwitchDropsMiner/releases) - it's recommended to keep it in the folder it comes in.
 - Run it and login into your Twitch account using your username and password, and a 2FA key if you have one setup.
 It's recommended to avoid having to double-take this step, as you can run into CAPTCHA that will prevent you from trying to log in again for the next 12+ hours.
 You can retry afterwards though.
 - After a successful login, the app should fetch a list of all available campaigns and games you can mine drops for - you can then select and add games of choice to the Priority List available on the Settings tab, and then press on the `Reload` button to start processing.
 It will fetch a list of all applicable streams it can watch, and start mining right away.
 You can also manually switch to a different channel as needed.
 - Make sure to link your Twitch account to game accounts on the [campaigns page](https://www.twitch.tv/drops/campaigns), to enable more games to be mined.